skywalkerSam/starboy-blogs/_data/posts/The-inevitable-Void-of-Absolute-Nothingness.md

 Wherever i look,
 all i can see is —
 The sheer strangeness
-of the moment
+of the moment in existence.
-in existence.

 &nbsp;

 Oh,
 the sudden urge to just
-cease to exist
-in the moment.
+cease to exist in the moment.

 &nbsp;

-The sheer strangeness
-of it all —
+The sheer strangeness of it all —
 Life at its strangest.

 &nbsp;

 i've been reasoning with
-the inevitable void of
+the inevitable void
-absolute nothingness
+of absolute nothingness
 since 12021\.

 &nbsp;

-i don't think that
-i can escape this —
+i don't think that i can escape this —
 No one can.

+&nbsp;

-You can't escape
-the simple fact that —
+You can't escape the simple fact that —
-You're just an ordinary
+You're just an ordinary human being.
-human being.
 Everyone is.

 &nbsp;